 Information on the Peace Mission’s Woodmount estate available on Wikipedia and the Peace Mission website.
-More information available at the Dupont Castle website and A tour of Woodmont.
+More information available at the tour of Woodmont.
 For Warner Hunt’s purchase of Woodmont estate for Father Divine, see Mabee, 155-156.

 On the use of the phraseology in regards to the death of Father Divine, see The Peace Mission Movement, by Mother Divine (New York: Anno Domini Father Divine Publications, 1982), 99.

 “We cut all ties of blood relationships.
 We live as though we died and went to heaven,” says the mission at the Fellowship for Intentional Community.
 For a detailed overview of this aspect of the Peace Mission often overlooked and under reported on by researchers and never critically assessed in Pro Peace Mission apologetics, the treatment in death of the average Peace Mission follower, see chapter 9, “Let the Dead Bury the Dead,” 116-127, in Sara Harris, Father Divine: Holy Husband (New York: Macmillan Publishing Company, 1971).
 This is not only interesting in its own right, but it also has interesting implications and possible insights for the researcher into possible convergent Peoples Temple attitudes around questions of the deaths of the average Temple members as well as possible insights into the Temple mentality that produced the final white night and its immediate aftermath.

 See Moore, Understanding Jonestown, 12-15, and Reiterman.